 If Corporate Social Responsibility (CSR) is important to your business, find out how to include a range of CSR experiences in your Australian program.

 Corporate social responsibility (CSR) is fast becoming a must-have for organisations seeking to increase their contribution to society and the environment.
 From eco-friendly accommodation to social enterprise dining initiatives; team activities that give back, and support native wildlife, here are four ways to include a CSR initiative in your incentive program.

 Join OzHarvest for a Cooking for a Cause experience.
 Groups of up to 50 guests learn about zero waste food preparation using rescued ingredients to create a gourmet meal that they then pack for delivery to local charities.
 Consider Cooking for a Cause + to add a seated lunch or dinner to the experience.
 Key takeaways include new skills to be used at home as well as a team building activity that elevates working together for the benefit of vulnerable communities.

 One simple way to incorporate CSR into an incentive program is to choose environmentally friendly accommodation, such as O’Reilly’s Rainforest Retreat in the Gold Coast Hinterland.
 Offering a range of venues for meetings and conferences, corporate groups also have a choice of adding myriad eco-initiatives to their program, such as guided bushwalks, Australian animal encounters and conservation talks.

-Set within World Heritage–listed rainforest, O’Reilly’s rooms and villas are constructed from recycled materials, and water comes courtesy of a natural spring, promising a conference and incentive setting that delivers “clear air for clear thinking”.
+Set within World Heritage–listed rainforest, O’Reilly’s rooms and villas are constructed from recycled materials, and water comes courtesy of a natural spring, promising a business events setting that delivers “clear air for clear thinking”.